 Danny appears to be wearing the same clothing that he wore in his Big Wheel circuit of the Colorado Lounge in the "A Month Later" section.

 In the Blu-Ray version I have the stairwell isn't near so green, more a cream color in this shot, though it is green in a later view.
 However, I well remember the stairwell as having the greenish tint here when we first viewed the film in the theater so the Blue-Ray is in error.
+The green conjured a sense of anxiety, of something "other" lying in wait.

 Danny continues down the hall of mostly single doors and an ominous note sounds as he passes double doors to a room on the right.
 He takes a left into an uncarpeted hall with the red doors of another pair of elevators on the right, these being oriented perpendicularly to the others we saw earlier.
 This is the hall above and behind Jack's desk in the Colorado Lounge.
 Just before Danny takes the left into this portion of the hall, we're given a brief glimpse of a picture above, and it looks much like a faceless Danny looking down on himself.
 The design of the shirt looks like his raglan, the one with the stars and 42, which he had worn during his initial shining.
 That is the first odd peculiarity in this run, the entry of the idea of Danny overlooking himself as he zips about the Overlook, not too unlike Jack standing and overlooking the maze.

 In the balcony hall, as Danny reaches the stairs, we see hanging down from above a slap-in-the-face of plastic sheeting.
-I call it a slap-in-the-face because we don't notice things like this and then when we do they are rather stunning, and one may initially wonder if Kubrick is dropping the "real life" facade of the movie and letting the audience catch a glimpse of the back stage.
+I call it a slap-in-the-face because we don't notice things like this and then when we do they are astonishing, and one may initially wonder if Kubrick is dropping the "real life" facade of the movie and letting the audience catch a glimpse of the back stage.

 Why do viewers never see this?
 I suspect it's because they're on Danny's eye level.
 Also, no matter how many times they might have seen the carpet, it overwhelms the eye and they've been dealing with that and then dealing with this brief change in floor covering, so that now they're figuring out the different rug and how it relates to the lay of the land.
 Kubrick movie magic.
 He knows where your eye is going to go, and it's not going to be to the plastic sheet.
 Your eye is going to be on Danny and the carpets.
-Also, you've been just provided another brief glimpse of red elevators and your eye and mind are comparing with the elevators in the vision.
-Not to mention your senses are also involved in the overwhelming sound of the trike as it moves from carpet to hardwood to carpet.
+Also, you've been just provided another brief glimpse of red elevators and your eye and mind are comparing those with the elevators in the vision.
+Not to mention your senses are also involved in the overwhelming sound of the trike as it moves from carpet to hardwood floor to carpet.

 The viewer may say, "But I bet that plastic sheeting is an error, that it was left over from their working on the set and Kubrick didn't notice it when filming and later figured no one would notice."